The Power of Django, HTMX and django-components

 instructs HTMX to put the

 content after the last child element of the target.
-This adds another Todo to the beach on our own validators.
+This adds another Todo to the screen.

 In todo.html